azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 - [ ] metadata and a pilot test subset or sample of the full dataset have been observed
 - [ ] the full dataset has been observed.
 Explain how authors have already manipulated / explored the data.

-#### Public Library Addresses
+#### Public Library Locations

 **Standard Metadata**

-- `Abstract`: Brief description of the data source
+- `Abstract`: Data table of Chicago Public Library locations (address and long/lat coordinates), usual hours of operation, websites, and contact information
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Coverage`: Chicago, IL
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: Library address points
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG:32616
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: N/A
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
+- `Temporal Resolution`: N/A
-- `Lineage`: Describe and/or cite data sources and/or methodological steps used to create this data source
+- `Lineage`: Retrieved from the [City of Chicago Data Portal](https://data.cityofchicago.org/Education/Libraries-Locations-Contact-Information-and-Usual-/x8fc-8rcq/data)
-- `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
+- `Distribution`: Data owned and provided by the [Chicago Public Library]( http://chipublib.org).
+Retrieved from the [City of Chicago Data Portal](https://data.cityofchicago.org/Education/Libraries-Locations-Contact-Information-and-Usual-/x8fc-8rcq/data)c
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
-- `Data Quality`: State result of quality assessment or state "Quality unknown"
+- `Data Quality`: Quality unknown
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)
   - `Label`: variable name as used in the data or code
   - `Alias`: intuitive natural language name